 Meditation or contemplation, the seventh stage of ashtanga, is known as the uninterrupted flow of concentration.
 Whilst dhāraṇa practices one-pointed focus; dhyāna is ultimately a state of being deeply aware without focus.

 At this stage, the mind has been quietened, and in the stillness, it produces limited or no thoughts at all.
 The determination and focus it requires to reach this level of stillness are remarkably impressive.

 While this may seem difficult if a not impossible task, remember that Yoga is an ongoing process.
 It’s ultimately about not attaining anything (more of a letting go) and no labels or judgments are needed at any stage of this journey.

 This final stage is also called ecstasy… It is about really dropping away and being gone, where a real deep connection is felt with all living things.
 You can say the meditator merges with the point of focus and transcends the Self-altogether.

-These stages can be practised freely without judgment, though once you wish to deepen your practices and are ready for meditation it is best practised under the guidance of an experienced teacher.
+These stages can be practiced freely without judgment, though once you wish to deepen your practices and are ready for meditation it is best practiced under the guidance of an experienced teacher.

 The Yoga Sūtras of Patañjali is 196 Indian sūtras (threads or aphorisms) that constitute the foundational text of Raja Yoga (also known as Yoga for the mind).

-The Eight Limbs of Yoga are studied in depth as part of the Bahia Yoga 200 hour teacher training.
+The Eight Limbs of Yoga are studied in-depth as part of our 200-hour yoga teacher training course.